FREQUENTLY ASKED QUESTIONS

 Note Regarding Forward-Looking Statements

 This Frequently Asked Questions supplement contains forward-looking statements relating to, among other things, future operating and financial performance, product development, market position and business strategy.
 The reader is cautioned not to rely on these statements, which are based on current expectations of future events.
-For important information about these statements and our Company, including the risks, uncertainties and other factors that could cause actual results to vary materially from the assumptions, expectations and projections expressed in any forward-looking statements, the reader should review our Annual Report on Form 10-K for the fiscal year ended May 31, 2023, including the section captioned “Forward-Looking Statements” and in Item 1A, as supplemented by Part I, Item 2 and Part II, Item 1A in our Quarterly Report on Form 10-Q for the quarter ended February 29, 2024.
+For important information about these statements and our Company, including the risks, uncertainties and other factors that could cause actual results to vary materially from the assumptions, expectations and projections expressed in any forward-looking statements, the reader should review our Annual Report on Form 10-K for the fiscal year ended May 31, 2024, including the section captioned “Forward-Looking Statements” and in Item 1A.
 CytoDyn Inc. does not undertake to update any forward-looking statement as a result of new information or future events or developments.